bhatnira/AI-pred-dev/README.md

 ## 🐳 **Docker-First Approach**

-**ChemML Suite is designed to run with Docker** - no complex Python setup required!
+**Chemlara Suite is designed to run with Docker** - no complex Python setup required!

 - ✅ **One-command setup** - Works on Windows, macOS, and Linux
 - ✅ **No Python installation needed** - Docker handles everything